Jack Griffiths

 John Griffiths (15 September 1909 – 1975) was an English footballer who played at left-back for Wolverhampton Wanderers, Bolton Wanderers, and Manchester United in the 1930s.
 He won promotion out of the Second Division three times, once with Wolves and twice with Manchester United.

 Career

 Wolverhampton Wanderers

 Griffiths joined Wolverhampton Wanderers from Shirebrook in May 1929, making his debut on 26 April 1930 in a 4–4 draw with Bradford Park Avenue.
-This turned out to be one of just six appearances for the club though.
+This was one of just six appearances for the club, though.
 Wolves finished ninth in the Second Division in 1929–30, before finishing fourth in 1930–31 and winning the division in 1931–32.

 Bolton Wanderers

 He left Molineux, and moved to Bolton Wanderers in 1932, but did not make much of an impact as he had several injuries.
 The "Trotters" suffered relegation out of the First Division in 1932–33, and narrowly missed out on promotion back to the top-flight in 1933–34.